gpoon21/Blazor.NavigationStack/README.md

 - `Back`: Action to perform `INavigationStack.Cancel`

-For a complete example, see the `Customize.razor` component which demonstrates a dark-themed custom navigation stack.
+For a complete example, see the `Blazor.NavigationStack.TestApp/Components/Pages/Customize.razor` component which demonstrates a dark-themed custom navigation stack.